Bino419/chatGPT-cli/README.md

 # chatGPT-cli

-I just wanted a easy way to use chatGPT, so I created this little CLI
+I just wanted a easy way to use ChatGPT, so I created this little CLI
 After cloning this repository, you'll need to install the Python3 requirements

 ## Setup